RicardoM38/ui-interview-challenge/README.md

 * Bonus - Redesign the Menu on the Left
 * Double Bonus - Simplify the overall page design
 * Triple Bonus - Mock it up in React or HTML/CSS

+You may also provide any of the following your feel are relevant:

+* Portfolio
+* Example Mockups
+* UX Research Examples and Applicable to this design